kritzikratzi/edsdk4j/README.md

 - Setting apperature, exposure, ISO
 - Accessing live view

-(*) With a few changes it could also work on Mac OSX.
+(*) With a few changes it might also work on Mac OSX.

 ## Applying for SDK access
 Before you can use this library you need to obtain the EDSDK native library from Canon.
 You can do so via their developers program: